-Together with its customers, ABP supports 84,000 jobs around Britain and contributes approximately £5.6 billion of gross value to the UK economy every year.
+Together with its customers, ABP supports 119,000 jobs around Britain and contributes approximately £7.5 billion of gross value to the UK economy every year.
 Delivering jobs and driving growth are key to ABP fulfilling its core purpose of "Keeping Britain Trading".

-ABP's current supply chain is extensive with over 4,000 different suppliers and subcontractors, who supply a broad range of goods and services to ABP.
+ABP's current supply chain is extensive with around 4,000 different suppliers providing a broad range of goods, services and works to ABP.